ADHD & the Art of Persistence: Teaching Goal-Setting Skills

 Create incentives to encourage your child to keep working toward the goal.
 If she is working to save up for a toy, take a picture of the toy and cut it into a jigsaw puzzle.
 Each time the child gets a step closer to the goal, give her a puzzle piece.
 When the puzzle is complete, she gets the reward.

-Don’t confuse your goals with your child’s.
+Don’t confuse your personal goals with your child’s.
 Don’t say to a child who hands in 10 percent of his Spanish homework, “I’d like you to commit to completing every Spanish homework assignment.”
 Suggest that increasing homework completion in Spanish might be a worthy goal and ask him how much Spanish homework he thinks he can realistically do.
 Then ask if he’s willing to set a goal for completing Spanish homework, starting low and working his way up.

 Set a family goal that everyone can contribute to.
 Hold a family meeting to discuss a problem that needs to be solved.
 Get input from all the family members about how to solve the problem, how goal attainment will be monitored, and what the reward might be when the goal is met.